WPI-RBE-300n/3002-resources/docs/setup/ros2/docker.md

 # 🐳 Docker Setup

-⚠️ NOTE: ROS tools/setups that would require networking and GUI need additional setup.
+⚠️ **NOTE**: This setup should work fine for individual labs and signoffs.
+However, ROS tools that require networking (communicating with physical TurtleBots) and GUI need additional setup.

-But you can still use it as a development container with all the ros2 tools.
-If you really want to use it with real robots and GUI tools, you might want to look into X forwarding and docker networking.
+You can use this as a development container with all the ros2 tools.
+If you need to communicate with real robots or use GUI tools, you'll need to configure X forwarding and docker networking.

 Dockerfile is adapted from [this](https://github.com/GodOfKebab/ros2-tmotor).

 📖 See [docker](https://docs.docker.com/get-started/docker-overview/).